clayne/hacktical-c/vector/README.md

 Rather than storing pointers to values, we'll expose the memory directly to allow copying values in place.
 This means that the vector needs to know the size of its items.

-The `hc_vector_grow()` call is not strictly needed, but helps reduce allocations; without it the vector in the following example would need to duble the size of its memory block 3 times (allocating 2, 4, 8 and finally 16*32 bytes) to store 10 integers.

 ```C
 struct hc_vector v;
 hc_vector_init(&v, sizeof(int));